Retrieving cosmological information from small-scale CMB foregrounds II. The kinetic Sunyaev Zel'dovich effect: Methods

-When the cosmology is let free to vary, we additionally sample the following parameters: \begin{itemize}[nolistsep] \item The baryon density multiplied by the reduced Hubble constant $h\equiv H_0/100$, $\Omega_b h^2$; \item The cold dark matter density $\Omega_c h^2$; \item The ratio of the sound horizon to the angular diameter distance at decoupling, scaled by 100, $100\theta_\mathrm{MC}$; \item The initial super-horizon amplitude of curvature perturbations at $k = 0.05~\mathrm{Mpc}^{-1}$, $A_s$, as $\log A \equiv \ln (10^{10}A_s)$, and \item The scalar spectral index $n_s$. \end{itemize}
+We modify the \texttt{CAMB} module \citep{camb1,camb2}, included within \texttt{CosmoMC} to perform theoretical computations, to account for the asymmetric parameterisation of the reionisation history given in Eq.~\eqref{eq:xe_param}.
+Doing so, the optical depth $\tau$ is no longer sampled, but derived from the values of the reionisation mid- and endpoint, $\zre$ and $\zend$, themselves sampled.
+We impose a prior $\zend>4.5$.
+When the cosmology is let free to vary, we additionally sample the following parameters: \begin{itemize}[nolistsep] \item The baryon density multiplied by the reduced Hubble constant $h\equiv H_0/100$, $\Omega_b h^2$; \item The cold dark matter density $\Omega_c h^2$; \item The ratio of the sound horizon to the angular diameter distance at decoupling, scaled by 100, $100\theta_\mathrm{MC}$; \item The initial super-horizon amplitude of curvature perturbations at $k = 0.05~\mathrm{Mpc}^{-1}$, $A_s$, as $\log A \equiv \ln (10^{10}A_s)$, and \item The scalar spectral index $n_s$. \end{itemize} Finally, nuisance parameters are added depending on the data set used, as described below.